manoellribeiro/splashscreen-with-animations-tutorial/README.md

 ## About this Project

 This is a Flutter app developed to exemplify how to implement a Splash Screen with Flare animations using Flutter.
-You cand find the medium post with the tutorial step by step [here.](https://medium.com/flutter-comunidade-br/splash-screen-com-animação-no-flutter-f7bd6e84cf5a)
+You can find the medium post with the tutorial step by step [here.](https://medium.com/flutter-comunidade-br/splash-screen-com-animação-no-flutter-f7bd6e84cf5a)

 ## Why?